pytorch/rfcs/RFC-0020-Distributed-Pipeline-Parallelism.md

 2. @zdevito's [sequential-free splitting approach](https://colab.research.google.com/drive/1lGg2NqlvDwVmvBqejzni2yTmYE9rxfdr?usp=sharing)
 3. Construct a pipeline parallelism API that uses a different approach, such as the one used in SageMaker model parallelism.
 This introduces trade-offs elsewhere, such as in support for schedules/the requirement for an optimization pass to be applied to implement "true" pipeline parallelism.

-These approaches can be composed on top of an existing API that takes an `nn.Sequential`.
-We may consider in the future to develop a "v2" API that is centered more natively around non-`nn.Sequential` models using technologies from Sagemaker, OneFlow, or other research developments.

 ### P1: Support arbitrary programmable schedules (e.g. fill-drain, 1F1B, interleaved 1F1B)